emilyemorehouse/spacegray-eighties-ui/README.md

-# Spacegray Dark UI theme
+# Spacegray Eighties UI theme

 Port of the [Spacegray Eighties](http://kkga.github.io/spacegray) Sublime Text theme to Atom.
 Designed with the Tomorrow Night Eighties syntax theme in mind.